How Long Can It Take to Settle a Car Accident Claim?

 If your claim is denied or the insurance company fails to make a reasonable offer of compensation, your case may proceed to trial.
 Your lawyer may try to negotiate a settlement shortly after filing the lawsuit.
 However, if a settlement is not reached, you may need to go to trial to have a chance of obtaining fair compensation.

-If you have questions about your car accident claim, contact Lynch Law Firm for a free consultation.
+If you have questions about your car accident claim, contact Lynch Law Firm, PC for a free consultation.
 We are here to answer your questions and if you hire us to represent you, there are no upfront fees.

 Contact us today to schedule a free consultation and learn more about how we may be able to assist you.